 These shops sell everything from books, to pasta, fish, and meat.

 The oldest is probably antica pescheria da Menelik, a fish stand that has been open in Piazza San Cosimato since 1920.

 The market was temporarily moved to Piazza Mastai in 2006 in order to allow for works on Trastevere’s idyllic little square.

-The square is a gathering place for the neighborhood – with children zipping back and forth on bikes, as well as climbing around on a neighboring playgroup.
+The square is a gathering place for the neighborhood – with children zipping back and forth on bikes, as well as climbing around on a neighboring playground.

 In the summer, Piazza San Cosimato hosts an outdoor cinema.

-But mainly, it is known of its small traditional market that is open from about 7:30 am to 2 pm every day except Sunday.
+But mainly, it is known for its small traditional market that is open from about 7:30 am to 2 pm every day except Sunday.